telerik/reporting-docs/introduction.md

 ---
-title: Introduction
+title: Introduction to Telerik Reporting by Progress
 page_title: Introduction to Telerik Reporting by Progress
-description: "Telerik Reporting is a .NET/.NET Framework-based platform enabling you to create, design, export, and integrate reports in JavaScript, MVC, WebForms, Angular, React, and Blazor web applications, as well as in WinForms, WPF, WinUI desktop projects."
+description: "Telerik Reporting is a .NET platform enabling you to create, design, and integrate reports in Blazor, Angular, ASP.NET Core, WPF, and more."
 slug: telerikreporting/welcome-to-telerik-reporting!
 tags: telerik, reporting, introduction, welcome
 published: True